alexispoindron/linear_extensions_power_set/README.md

-The most unbiased way to produce linear extensions is probably "convex_hull".
+This algorithm produces the a random linear extension of the power set for n>=4.
-This algorithm produces the n! ``fast algorithm duplication linear extensions".
-For N=[0,1,2,3], here are some:
+For N=[0,1,2,3], here are some examples.

 []
 [3]